 Eclecticism survived in the New Era of African philosophy in conversational forms.
 Godfrey Ozumba and Jonathan Chimakonam on Njikoka philosophy, E. G. Ekwuru and later Innocent Egwutuorah on Afrizealotism and even Innocent Asouzu on Ibuanyidanda ontology are all various forms of eclectic thinking.
 However, these theories are grouped in the New Era specifically for the time of their emergence and the conversational structure they have.

 This period of African philosophy began in the late 1990’s and took shape by the turn of the millennium years.
-The orientation of this period is conversational philosophy, so, conversationalism is the movement that thrives in this era.
-In the Calabar School of Philosophy, three prominent schools of thought emerged, namely Interrogatory Theory, Ibuanyidanda and Njikoka philosophies.
-Conversational philosophy is defined by the active engagement of individual African philosophers in the creation of critical narratives either by engaging the elements of tradition or straight-forwardly by producing new thoughts or by engaging other individual thinkers.
-So there is critical analysis, critical synthesis, theoretical evaluation, re-enforcements and purifications of the thoughts of other African philosophers in ways that upgrade them to metanarrative of African philosophy.
-These also make such thoughts universal although with the primary purpose of solving African problems.
-In this era, the synthesis of the later period evolves into critical synthesis and the degraded critical analysis returns in full force.
+The orientation of this period is conversational philosophy, so, conversationalism is the movement that thrives in this period.
+The University of Calabar has emerged as the international headquarters of this new movement hosting various workshops, colloquia and conferences in African philosophy under the auspices of a radical forum called The Conversational/Calabar School of Philosophy.
+In the Calabar School of Philosophy, some prominent theories have emerged, namely ibuanyidanda (complementary reflection) (Innocent Asouzu), harmonious monism (Chris Ijiomah), Njikoka philosophy (Godfrey Ozumba and Jonathan Chimakonam) and conversational philosophy (Jonathan Chimakonam).
+All these theories speak to the method of conversational philosophy.
+Conversational philosophy is defined by the active engagement between individual African philosophers in the creation of critical narratives either by engaging the elements of tradition or straight-forwardly by producing new thoughts or by engaging other individual thinkers.
+It thrives on incessant questioning geared toward the production of new concepts, opening up new vistas and sustaining the conversation.

 Iroegbu inaugurated this drive but it was Asouzu who has made the most of it.
 His theory of Ibuanyidanda ontology or complementary reflection maintains that “to be” simply means to be in a mutual, complementary relationship (2007: 251-55).
 Every being, therefore, is a variable with capacity to join a mutual interaction.
 In this capacity every being alone is seen as a missing link and serving a missing link of reality in the network of realities.
 One immediately suspects the apparent contradiction that might arise from the fusion of two opposed variables when considered logically.
-But the logic of this theory is not the two-valued classical logic but the three-valued African logic (cf. Chimakonam 2012, 2013 and 2014a).
-In this, the two standard values are contraries rather than contradictories thereby facilitating effective complementation of variables.
-The possibility of the two standard values merging to form the third value in the complementary mode is what makes ezumezu logic a powerful tool of thought.
+But the logic of this theory is not the two-valued classical logic but the three-valued system of logic developed in Africa (cf. Chimakonam 2012, 2013 and 2014a).
+In this, the two standard values are sub-contraries rather than contradictories thereby facilitating effective complementation of variables.
+The possibility of the two standard values merging to form the third value in the complementary mode is what makes Ezumezu logic a powerful tool of thought.